simonw/til/llms/openclaw-docker.md

     docker compose run --rm openclaw-cli dashboard --no-open

-Follew the URL that spits out to access the interface.
+Follow the URL that spits out to access the interface.

 Sometimes that's not enough either - you may see this error: